vyos-contrib/pyvyos/CONTRIB.md

 ## How to Contribute

-There are many ways to contribute to PyVyOS:
+There are many ways to contribute to pyvyos:

 - **Submitting bug reports and feature requests:** Use our issue tracker to report bugs or suggest features.
 - **Writing code:** Feel free to take on open issues or propose new changes.
 Please follow the guidelines outlined below.